Punaʻauia

 Punaʻauia is a commune in the suburbs of Papeʻete in French Polynesia, an overseas territory of France in the Pacific Ocean.
 Punaʻauia is located on the island of Tahiti, in the administrative subdivision of the Windward Islands, themselves part of the Society Islands.
 In the late 1890s, the French painter Paul Gauguin lived in Punaʻauia.
 Here he painted his masterpiece Where Do We Come From?
 What Are We?
 Where Are We Going?.
-The commune borders Faaā on the north and Pāʻea on the south.
+The commune borders Faʻaʻā on the north and Pāʻea on the south.

 History

 Like many of the other communes and islands of French Polynesia, the area was first settled by early Polynesians from Asia around 1,000 years ago.
 These people have already settled on the Marquesas Islands and then they traveled on their sea canoes to the Society Islands.
 They had lived off of the fish and fruits of Tahiti.
 Most of the early Polynesians had built houses on the beach.
 Later on, they had built houses further inland because of high tide.

 Captain James Cook came on his expedition to chart the Pacific islands during 1770.
 He also came with explorer Englishman Samuel Wallis to explore.
 James Cook later went to Australia.
 Charles Darwin came to the Society Islands in the 1800s from the western Pacific.
 Punaʻauia experienced a major population boom in the late 1990s.
-At the 2017 census it had a population of 28,103, making it the second most populous commune in French Polynesia.
+At the 2022 census it had a population of 28,781, making it the second most populous commune in French Polynesia.